Tennessee vs. Illinois: Sportsbook promo codes, odds, spread, over/under - December 9

 Tennessee vs. Illinois Betting Trends

+- The Volunteers and their opponents have combined to hit the over five out of eight times this season.

-- Tennessee has compiled a 4-4-0 ATS record so far this year.
+- Illinois has put together a 3-4-0 ATS record so far this year.

-- A total of five out of the Volunteers' eight games this season have hit the over.

-- Illinois has won three games against the spread this season, while failing to cover four times.

 Tennessee Futures Odds